-It was around the same period in the nineteen seventies that Shafarevich began writing his most controversial opus ``Russophobia'', which in turn brought him simultaneously both the love and admiration from wide circles in Russia while making him a persona non grata among many Russian and Western intelligentsia.
-Although hardly invented by Shafarevich, the word ``Russophob'' became often associated with his book.
-Being distributed in Samizdat in Russia since 1982, it had been officially published (in abridged version) in Russia in 1988 by a literary magazine ``Nash Sovremennik''.
-In the same year the Russian original was published by Munich-based journal Veche.
-It was followed by translations into Italian (Insigna del Veltro, 1990), French (Edition Chapitre Douze, 1993), Serbian (Pogledi, 1993) and German (Verlag der Freunde, 1995).
-It is amazing that no commercial English translation has appeared so far.
-Probably the existence of the book had became known to the mathematical community through Smilka Zdravkovska's interview with Shafarevich \cite{Smilka}.
-Soon, a non-commercial translation was made by Joint Publication Research Service of the US Department of Commerce in 1990 and by a mathematician Larry Shepp in 1992 on his own initiative.
-While Shafarevich never considered the book as one of his most important works, nevertheless, it made his name known for the first time in the West outside the mathematical circles.
-In this book Shafarevich develops further the theory of French historian Augustin Cochin (1876-1916) who claimed that the French revolution of 1789 has been initiated by a small group of intellectuals constituting Malyi Narod (``Lesser or Small People'') and was opposed to the ``Large People'' who represent the organic basis of the given society.
-Although he never claimed that in the modern Russian history the ``Small People' consisted entirely of Jews, he did try to demonstrate that they at least represented a major part of it.
-As probably happens in many a historical study, he filtered the factual material and citations selectively to prove his point.
+Around the same period of the seventies, Shafarevich began writing his most controversial opus "Russophobia" that brought him, at the same time, love and admiration from wide circles in Russia and made him a person non grata among the wide circles of Russian and Western democratic intelligentsia.
+Although not invented by Shafarevich, the word ``Russophob'' became often associated with his book.
+Being distributed in Samizdat in Russia since 1982, it had been officially published (in an abridged version) in Russia in 1988, by a literary magazine ``Nash Sovremennik''.
+In the same year, the Russian original was by the Munich-based journal Veche.
+It was followed by translations into Italian (Insigna del Veltro, 1990), French (Edition Chapitre Douze, 1993), Serbian (Pogledi, 1993), and German (Verlag der Freunde, 1995).
+It is amazing that no commercial English translation has appeared so far (although Hitler's Mein Kampf is widely available both in print and on the Internet).
+A non-commercial translation was made by Joint Publication Research Service of the US Department of Commerce in 1990 and by a mathematician, Larry Shepp, in 1992 on his own initiative.
+Never considered by Shafarevich as his most important work, the book, nevertheless, made his name widely known in the West outside of the mathematical community.
+In this book, Shafarevich borrows the theory of a French historian, Augustin Cochin (1876-1916), who claimed that the French Revolution of 1789 had been initiated by a small group of intellectuals constituting Malyi Narod (``Lesser or Small People'') was opposed to the ``Large People'' who represent the organic basis of the given society.
+Although Shafarevich did not claim that "Small People" in modern Russian history consist entirely of Jews, he attempted to demonstrate that the Jews indeed occupied the major part of this group.
+As is likely to happen in any historical study, some of the factual material and citations were chosen rather selectively to support his point.